training@oraclesafety.net | (+44) 07788 520642

 The modern permit to work is something considerably more sophisticated.
 The document itself whether paper or, increasingly, electronic is merely the visible element of a management system that encompasses written procedures for permit design and issue; training and competency requirements for all involved parties; formal isolation and verification procedures; arrangements for managing concurrent work and permit interactions; shift handover protocols; close-out and returning-to-service procedures; audit and performance monitoring; and clear accountability at every stage.

-Written Procedures
+Written procedures

 Documented procedures covering every aspect of the permit cycle, from design through issue to close-out.

-Isolation & Verification
+Isolation & verification

 Formal identification, application and independent verification of all energy isolations required for safe working.